Jojit-Thomas/easynum/README.md

 - CSS (TailwindCSS)
 - JavaScript

-Enjoy using NumFormatr for your numeric conversion needs!
+Enjoy using EasyNum for your numeric conversion needs!